marijnh/Eloquent-JavaScript/11_async.md

 {{index "Carla the crow"}}

-Carla loves the Internet.
+Carla loves the internet.
 Annoyingly, the phone she is working on is about to run out of prepaid data.
 The building has a wireless network, but it requires a code to access.

 Fortunately, the wireless routers in the building are 20 years old and poorly secured.
 Doing some research, Carla finds out that the network authentication mechanism has a flaw she can use.
 When joining the network, a device must send along the correct six-digit passcode.
 The access point will reply with a success or failure message depending on whether the right code is provided.
 However, when sending a partial code (say, only 3 digits), the response is different based on whether those digits are the correct start of the code or not.
 Sending incorrect numbers immediately returns a failure message.
 When sending the correct ones, the access point waits for more digits.